manishrocksag/publishers-service-area/README.md

 ## Local Setup

+- Make the directories for storing logs ```mkdir -p /var/log/mojio/django-logs mkdir -p /var/log/mojio/mojio```
 - Go to the project directory and create virtualenv using the command ```virtualenv --python=`which python2` mojio_env```
 - Install the project requirements using the command ```pip install -r requiremnts.txt```
 - Run the migrations using the command ```python manage.py migrate```
 - Start the server using the command ```python manage.py runserver```

+Currently the server in aws can be accessed from ```http://52.34.41.77/docs```.
+This page can be also used for testing.
+A DNS is being set up.